betsysavage/MechaCar_Statistical_Analysis/README.md

 * When creating a regression model, the null hypothesis is set to assume that the slope of the model is zero, and the alternative hypothesis asserts that the slope of the model is not zero.
 In this model, the p-value is 5.35e-11, which is much lower than the statistical threshold of .05, and we can reject the null hypothesis that the slope is zero.

-* Does this linear model predict mpg of MechaCar prototypes effectively?
-The R-squared value in the summary above is 0.7149.
+* The R-squared value in the summary above is 0.7149.
 This means that 71.49% of predictions made when using this model will be correct.
-There may be additional production factors not included in our dataset that would be helpful to collect and include in the model to improve its "goodness of fit", but this r-squared value indicates that the model is strong.
+There may be additional production factors not included in our dataset that would be helpful to collect and include in the model to improve its "goodness of fit", but this r-squared value indicates that the model is strong enough to predict the mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils